Admissions Requirements and Policies

 - Test scores older than 5 years from the year of application submission will not be considered.

-- All MD applicants must complete the Texas Medical and Dental School Application Service (TMDSAS) Application.
+- The Texas Medical and Dental School Application Service (TMDSAS) Application is required of all applicants.

 - If you are applying to either our MD/PhD or MD/JD dual degree programs, you must complete the American Medical College Application Service (AMCAS) Application.
 Please refer to our Dual Degrees page for more information.

-- Eligible candidates will receive an email invitation from our school with the link to complete our secondary application after we have received their complete application from TMDSAS.
+- Eligible candidates will receive an email invitation from our school with the link and instructions to complete our secondary application after we have received their complete application from TMDSAS.
+Please allow for processing time by TMDSAS.

 The TTUHSC School of Medicine carefully reviews applications by applying the concepts of the AAMC holistic review initiative.
 Holistic review is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes, and academic metrics and, when considered in combination, how the individual might contribute value as a medical student and physician.